 MEET AN INTERNIST-PEDIATRICIAN

-Rebecca Gerrity MD, a 2019 graduate of AUC, is a resident physician in internal-pediatric medicine at The University of Tennessee Health Science Center (UTHSC) in Memphis.
-We asked Dr. Gerrity to describe the role of a MedPeds physician.
+Rebecca Gerrity, MD, a 2019 AUC graduate, is a resident physician in internal-pediatric medicine at The University of Tennessee Health Science Center (UTHSC) in Memphis.
+We asked Dr. Gerrity to describe the role of a "MedPeds" physician.

 Q: Why did you go into your specialty?

 A: Internal Medicine and Pediatrics is a residency training program and career path that allows physicians ample inpatient and outpatient medicine and pediatrics exposure, opens the doors to fellowships in all medicine and pediatrics subspecialties, and allows for a deep understanding of how childhood illnesses and experiences can impact adult diseases.
 What could be better?!
-In addition to all the amazingness that MedPeds offers, I had a few experiences in medical school which made me realize that my passion in medicine lay in helping individuals in low-middle-income countries/counties in the US.
-Internal Medicine and Pediatrics was absolutely the right choice for me as it allows me comprehensive training in a wide spectrum of disease states/presentations across all ages.
+In addition to all the amazingness that MedPeds offers, I had a few experiences in medical school which made me realize that my passion in medicine lay in helping individuals in low-middle-income countries/ counties in the United States.
+Internal medicine and pediatrics was absolutely the right choice for me as it allows me comprehensive training in a wide spectrum of disease states/ presentations across all ages.

 Q: Any advice to medical students considering the specialty?

 A: Use all your resources and reach out to alumni.
-I was so lucky to have an early introduction to Dr. Desai who visited SXM early in my second year of medical school.
+I was so lucky to have an early introduction to Dr. Desai who visited SXM [the code for St. Maarten airport, and a common way to refer to St. Maarten itself] early in my second year of medical school.
 Dr. Desai completed a residency in MedPeds and introduced me to the idea and I am forever grateful to him!
-I also was able to speak with numerous AUC MedPeds alumni via email and this led me to further understand the vast opportunities allotted to MedPeds Physicians.
-The resources that AUC has to offer through OSPD are incredible – I cannot emphasize how awesome they are at helping you set yourself up for success.
+I also was able to speak with numerous AUC MedPeds alumni via email and this led me to further understand the vast opportunities allotted to MedPeds physicians.
+The resources that AUC has to offer through OCA [AUC's Office of Career Advisement] are incredible—I cannot emphasize how awesome they are at helping you set yourself up for success.